Digital family medicine cabinet — what it includes, how it works and how much it costs

 A shared list of medicines and household profiles

-The foundation is a shared list — but not an anonymous one.
-Each pack should be assignable to a person, a household unit, or a specific cabinet at home.
-That way you can see straight away whether a product is shared, belongs to a child, a senior, or a single adult.
+The foundation is a shared list, but not an anonymous one.
+Each pack should be assignable to a person, the shared household stock or a specific cabinet at home.
+That way you can see straight away whether a product is shared, belongs to a child, an older adult or just one adult.

-A good app for families does not force you to run everything manually across several separate notes.
-It gives one order for the whole home and a quick way to check the contents from your phone.
+A good app for families does not force you to manage everything manually across several separate notes.
+It gives the whole home one organised view and a quick way to check the contents from your phone.

 Expiry date alerts

 In a family cabinet, an expiry date is not a trivial detail.
-The more people and locations, the easier it is to overlook a pack sitting on a shelf for months.
-That is why a proper system needs expiry date alerts and clear markings for what is about to expire and what already needs a review.
+The more people and locations there are, the easier it is to overlook a pack that has been sitting on a shelf for months.
+That is why a proper system needs expiry date alerts and clear markings for what is about to expire and what already needs checking.

-It is one of the features actually worth paying for in a freemium model.
-Not because it sounds good in marketing, but because it turns “we should check the cabinet sometime” into a specific action right now.
+It is one of the features that can genuinely be worth paying for in a freemium model.
+Not because it sounds good in marketing, but because it turns “we should check the cabinet sometime” into a specific action here and now.

 AI medicine scanner

-If the start requires typing in a dozen or several dozen products by hand, most families drop off at the first screen.
-That is why the AI medicine scanner matters — it recognises packaging, fills in the basic data, and shortens the whole process to a few minutes.
+If getting started means typing in a dozen or several dozen products by hand, most families give up at the first screen.
+That is why the AI medicine scanner matters: it recognises packaging, fills in the basic data and shortens the whole process to a few minutes.

 Medicine data from RPL

 Data has to be trustworthy.
 If an app relies solely on hand-written descriptions or incomplete labels, it quickly stops being useful.
-A real advantage is integration with Poland’s Register of Medicinal Products (RPL) and working on RPL data covering 78,000+ medicines available on the Polish market.
+A real advantage is integration with Poland’s Register of Medicinal Products (RPL) and the use of RPL data covering 78,000+ medicines available on the Polish market.

 This matters not just for order, but also for the quality of decisions at home.
-RPL gives you confidence that the name, form, and basic information about a product are rooted in the Polish market, not in some generic foreign database.
+RPL gives you confidence that the name, form and basic information about a product reflect the Polish market, rather than a generic foreign database.

 Family sharing and caregiver roles

 Family use does not end at inviting a second person to view the list.
-A good shared medicine cabinet should allow real family sharing: common access, role control, and the ability to act also when someone is looking after a child or a senior.
+A good shared medicine cabinet should allow real family sharing: common access, role control and the ability to take action when someone is looking after a child or an older adult.

 The best model is one where a caregiver role is not an add-on, but one of the pillars of the system.
-In a home it matters not only who sees the list, but who can add a product, organise it, and look after child safety without exposing everything to everyone.
+At home, it matters not only who sees the list, but who can add a product, organise it and help protect children without exposing everything to everyone.

 How the model works step by step